brooklynrail/brooklynrail-platform/content/events/2020/09/great-demon-kings-a-memoir-poetry-sex-art-death-and-enlightenment.md

 ---
-title: "Great Demon Kings: A Memoir Poetry, Sex, Art, Death, and Enlightenment"
+title: "Great Demon Kings: A Memoir of Poetry, Sex, Art, Death, and Enlightenment"
 deck: John Giorno
 summary: 'Please join Karma Books, Farrar Straus & Giroux, and the John Giorno Foundation to celebrate "Great Demon Kings: A Memoir of Poetry, Sex, Art,